-

 Vector geometry simplification methods include Douglas-Peucker and Visvalingam-Whyatt algorithms [@liu2020vector; @de2014efficient].

-While effective in preserving the overall shape and geographical accuracy, this method struggles to reduce network complexity, as shown in @sec-methods.
+While preserving the overall shape and geographical accuracy, this method struggles to reduce network complexity.

-Vector smoothing approaches, including the use of Bezier curves [@pradhan2023modified] and Kernel-based smoothing [@duong2022statistical], can create more visually appealing lines or polygons, but do not reduce the number of vertices and so are of limited use for simplifying transport networks.
+Vector smoothing approaches, including the use of Bezier curves [@pradhan2023modified] and Kernel-based smoothing [@duong2022statistical], can create more visually appealing lines or polygons, but do not reduce the number of vertices.

-Recent progress towards solving the knotty problem problem of network simplification for transport planning has included methods for the automatic detection of 'face artifacts' [@fleischmann] and removal of 'slivers' to generate simplified representations of 'street blocks' [@grippa2018].
+Other network simplification methods for transport planning include automatic detection of 'face artifacts' [@fleischmann] and removal of 'slivers' to generate simplified representations of 'street blocks' [@grippa2018].

 However, these methods tend to be 'all or nothing' and do not provide flexibility in terms of the level of simplification or which features are removed.